genicsblog/genicsblog.com/_posts/gouravkhunger/2021-09-14-3-years-of-blogging.md

 You can make an email newsletter too- that helps to regain users.
 You know what?
 Hashnode blogs get an email newsletter feature completely free!
 What are you waiting for?
 [Join hashnode](https://hashnode.com/@gouravkhunger/joinme) and start blogging in minutes!

-Here's one of my in-depth articles about some of the [mistakes I had been making in blogging](https://genicsblog.com/mistakes-that-beginners-do-in-blogging-dont-make-these-yourself), which you should stop making right away!
+Here's one of my in-depth articles about some of the, which you should stop making right away!

+{% include linkpreview.html url="https://genicsblog.com/mistakes-that-beginners-do-in-blogging-dont-make-these-yourself" rel="dofollow" target="_self" %}

 ## Final words